SidraAnsari/Fyp-Code/README.md

 components.
 Image Classification performed on CNN initally because CNN which is a time-consuming task and that is why we then switched to Transfer Learning Model using pre-trained models such as SOTA model Vision Transformers using BreakHis Dataset.
 H&E images are essential for identifying cellular and tissue components.
 In contrast, Immunohistochemistry images reveal spatial information of specific cell types.
-CycleGAN, a state-of-the-art model, is used in Image- to-Image Translation experiments to generate/translate immunohistochemical im- ages from Hematoxylin and Eosin images for breast cancer treatment.These two images are a sequence-to-sequence data model in breast cancer image translation.
+CycleGAN, a proposed model, is used in Image- to-Image Translation experiments to generate/translate immunohistochemical im- ages from Hematoxylin and Eosin images for breast cancer treatment.

 # Setup:Envs
 -Windows<br>